Blade Runner 2049: Development

-By August 2011, Alcon announced Ridley Scott's signing as the film's director to the press.
+By August 2011, Alcon had announced Ridley Scott's signing as the film's director to the press.
 The British filmmaker had long desired a sequel to expand upon the subject matter.
 After securing Scott's services, the studio assigned Michael Green and a returning Hampton Fancher the responsibility for writing the script.
-Alcon producers provided some insight of their vision but were unsure of how to approach the Blade Runner story, hence they and the normally candid Scott were tight-lipped when questioned further about the sequel's artistic direction in interviews conducted during the pre-production.
-Ultimately, Scott resigned from his duties once his existing commitment to Alien: Covenant (2017) took precedence, and retained partial oversight as an executive producer.
+Alcon producers provided some insight into their vision but were unsure of how to approach the Blade Runner story, hence they and the normally candid Scott were tight-lipped when questioned further about the sequel's artistic direction in interviews conducted during pre-production.
+Ultimately, Scott resigned from his duties once his existing commitment to Alien: Covenant (2017) took precedence, but retained partial oversight as an executive producer.
 He also made significant contributions to the screenplay, albeit in an uncredited role.

-Blade Runner 2049 was Alcon's second collaboration with director Denis Villeneuve, who they called for a meeting at a cafe in rural New Mexico to negotiate an offer.
+Blade Runner 2049 was Alcon's second collaboration with director Denis Villeneuve, whom they called for a meeting at a cafe in rural New Mexico to negotiate an offer.
 They had an existing professional relationship from Prisoners (2013).
 Villeneuve credits Blade Runner for inspiring his passion for filmmaking, but hesitated to accept the assignment at first as he feared tarnishing the franchise's legacy.
 Nevertheless, he liked the screenplay and was assured by Fancher's investment in the project.
 Villeneuve preserved elements of the original film by modernizing Blade Runner's retrofuturistic onscreen world, which he saw as imperative for an authentic story.

 A scene from Steven Spielberg's Ready Player One (2018) set in the Blade Runner universe was excluded from the film's finished cut.
 Spielberg had sought copyright approval during the filming of Blade Runner 2049, which Alcon producers refused as they feared the explicit reference would affect their commercial prospects, even though Ready Player One was released months later.
+Consequently, Spielberg opted to replace the scene for one based on The Shining (1980) owing to his friendship with Stanley Kubrick.